-Don’t have to be an XP’s saw to be a great saw look at the 266se / 268 I think there still great saws even today.
+It was a joke Bill .Don’t have to be an XP’s saw to be a great saw look at the 266se / 268 I think there still great saws even today.
 My 353 hasn’t been a bad saw too it cuts good.

 With any saw it’s how it’s been cared for, maintenance wise and how you sharpen the chain.
 If the motor can handle it i go to a rim and drum, I go up one size on the rim use a sprocket nose bar less friction.
 With a razor sharp chain the rakers set at .030” she should fly through wood like a hot knife through butter.
 With the bigger power heads I might go deeper with the rakers if I’m running a shorter bar.
 But the gullet for more chip clearance must be done right.
 Take your time and do the gullet correctly.
 It will pay off when you only need to make one pass on each tooth when we refuel with the file n guide.

 If you have a nylon air filter I was mine with ether to keep it free of the oils so chips don’t clog it up too soon.
 Wave the airfilter halves in the air so the ether dries faster.